henatan99/HTML-CSS-Capstone-Project/README.md

    - color partial scss file defines three color variables based on the client requirement
    - Font partial scss files defines 9 font sizes defined as ratios of a single variable font-size.
 Seven font weight variables are also defined.
   The mixins partial scss element defines @mixin abstractions for custom fonts, custom boxes, custom buttons, and custom borders.
 Math and logic functions are employed to define some of the @mixin abstractions.

+  ### Cool features
+  This website design incorporates a responsive typography by mathematcally define all the font-sizes in terms of few variables which can be easily manipulated, which simplifies maintainance and deisgn flexibilty greatly.
+  The design also has a dedicated partial scss file for slider background which gives the pages a descriptive and visually attractive element.
+  Background images for the slider background and the front section are custom-created using online vector design tool.
+  Icons used in the events sections of the home page are also purely developed vector images using online vector design tool.

 ## Built With